gravitational/teleport/rfd/0169-app-mfa-sessions.md

 }
 ```

-Note: `tsh` and Teleport Connect should not store these longer-lived proxy local
+Note: Clients should not store these longer-lived proxy local app certs on disk.
-app certs on disk.
-Instead, they should be held in memory and should be lost once
+Instead, they should be held in memory and should be lost once the local proxy
-the local proxy is closed by the user.
+is closed by the user.

 ### UX